 While I found a number of items, two are presented here for consideration: a hammerstone-like formation and another item whose precise identification is unknown — though the features are distinctly man-made.
 All the items I found were composed of sedimentary rock.
 While harder rocks were preferred as source material when available, there was a distinct lack of other rock types available in the areas I searched.
 Further, various types of sedimentary rocks were used as source material for tools, according to Understanding Stone Tools and Archaeological Sites (2000), by Brian Patrick Kooyman of the University of Calgary.

-The first item, fig. 1, appears to be an irregularly shaped cobblestone formation; however, closer examination reveals sharply defined cut marks outlining the stone (fig. 2), which appears to be a matrix for a hammer stone or possibly a rudimentary axe head.
+The first item, fig. 1, appears to be an irregularly shaped cobblestone formation; however, closer examination reveals sharply defined cut marks outlining the stone (fig. 2), which appears to be a matrix for a hammer stone or possibly a rudimentary axe or club head.
 It is clearly incomplete, having been abandoned midway through creation.
 Was it found to be flawed in some way?
 Was it a practice rock for some young Stone Age apprentice learning his craft?

 This part of New York State was scoured by immense glaciers during the last Ice Age which ended approximately 10,000 years ago.
 Glacial striations can create deep impressions into rocks, so analyzing carved rocks requires a discerning eye.
 The rock pictured in fig. 3 stood out immediately, which you can see in the accompanying photo taken at the time of discovery.
 This oblong stone is approximately nine inches long and features a shallow carved-out impression with perfectly rounded ends (fig. 4).